-Beginning January 1, 2014, families and pregnant women can enroll in health insurance coverage using an on-line application through HealthSource RI.
+Families and pregnant women can enroll in health insurance coverage using an on-line application through HealthSource RI.
 For families with low income, all family members may be eligible for RIte Care/Rite Share (Medicaid).
-For families with moderate income, children will be eligible for Rite Care and the parent(s) may be able to enroll in coverage through HealthSource RI and receive federal and state assistance to help buy a commercial health insurance plan.
-Similarly, pregnant women may be eligible for Rite Care/RIte Share if income is within the limits or for help purchasing commercial coverage.
+For families with moderate income, children may be eligible for RIte Care and the parent(s) may be able to enroll in coverage through HealthSource RI and receive federal and state assistance to help buy a commercial health insurance plan.
+Similarly, pregnant women may be eligible for RIte Care/RIte Share if income is within the limits or for help purchasing commercial coverage.

 Pregnant women, children and young adults (under age 19) and parents/caretaker relatives are eligible for comprehensive medical and dental coverage through the Medicaid program.
 For medical coverage, families/individuals are enrolled in either RIte Care or RIte Share depending on whether there is access to employer sponsored health insurance coverage.
 For dental coverage, children born after May 1, 2000 are enrolled in RIte Smiles, a managed care program.
 Older children and adults use their Medicaid card to access dental care.

 RIte Care: Recipients enroll in one of 2 managed care plans: Neighborhood Health Plan of Rhode Island or United Health Care of New England.
 There is no cost for enrollment.